 What This Looks Like in Practice

 The training does not need to be complicated.
 Load the movement patterns that drive clubhead speed: hip hinge, rotational power, and lower body drive.
-Train for speed as well as strength by incorporating explosive movements performed with maximum intent.
+Train for speed as well as strength.
 Be consistent with two to three sessions per week.
 And be patient.
 Most of the studies showing meaningful gains ran for eight weeks, which is not a long time, but it does require showing up.

 The Bottom Line

 Distance loss after 45 is not inevitable.
-It is a predictable consequence of specific physiological changes that respond well to the right training stimulus.
+It is a predictable consequence of specific physiological changes that respond well to the right training.
 Walking the course and stretching before your round will not reverse those changes.
 Two to three sessions per week of structured strength and power training will.

 Your best golf does not have to be behind you.